Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/11-Bilinear_Interpolation/README.md

 $$f(x_q,y_2) = \frac{(x_2-x_q)}{(x_2-x_1)}f(x_1,y_2) + \frac{(x_q-x_1)}{(x_2-x_1)}f(x_2,y_2).$$

-The second step of the process is shown in Figure 3, where the desired value at the red dot is derived from the computed values at the blue dots using linear interpolation over the variable $y$.
+Figure 3 shows the second step of the process, where the desired value at the red dot is derived from the computed values at the blue dots using linear interpolation over the variable $y$.

 ![figure3](images/points_3.png)